hturnbull93/bank/README.md

 Refactored the very similar creditFormat and debitFormat methods into a general method format that can accept either as an argument. the format method also uses a guard clause rather than an if block for brevity

+Wrote a test that makes use of all keyword arguments to make sure the display method works as intended.

+_It was also at this point i noticed that the figures should be displayed with trailing ".00", so adjusted the tests for that._

+- Added a .00 after the formatted item in the format method.
+- Also passed balance through this in the interpolated display.

+All tests Green.

+### Back to Account Statement

+- [ ] 4

+> As a Customer,
+> So I can keep on top of my finances,
+> I want to be able to print my account statement

+Now the Transaction class is implemented, the Account deposit and withdraw methods can create transactions that the account can hold.
+The Account statement method can loop through the held transactions, using their display methods to add to the statement.

+Wrote a test that the Account should use the Transaction class, and deposit method should call for a new transaction with the amount as credit and the new balance as balance.
+This test mocks the Transaction class and expects it to receive .new.

+- Injected the Transaction class to allow for testing in isolation.
+- deposit method creates a new instance of transaction with the credit amount and resulting balance.

+Green.

+Wrote a test that the withdraw method should call for a new transaction with the amount as debit and the new balance as balance.
+This test mocks the Transaction class and expects it to receive .new.

+- withdraw method creates a new instance of transaction with the debit amount and resulting balance.

 <!-- Links -->

 [source]: https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md